nicolas-t/Chocolat/readme.md

 ## License
 -----------
-### Commercial license

-If you want to use Chocolat.js to develop commercial sites, themes, projects, and applications, the Commercial license is the appropriate license.
-With this option, your source code is kept proprietary.
-Purchase a Chocolat.js Commercial License at [uplabs.com/posts/chocolat-js-responsive-lightbox](http://www.site.uplabs.com/posts/chocolat-js-responsive-lightbox)

 ### Open source license
 If you are creating an open source application under a license compatible with the GNU GPL license v3, you may use this project under the terms of the GPLv3.